-The responsibilities of an Honors Scholar include successfully completing 24 credits of honors coursework, including the Honors Colloquium in the fall semester freshman year and completing two Honors seminars, one each semester of the freshman year.
+The responsibilities of an Honors Scholar that enters as a freshman include successfully completing 24 credits of honors coursework, including the Honors Colloquium in the fall semester freshman year and completing two Honors seminars, one each semester of the freshman year.
 Students should maintain a minimum semester and overall Grade Point Average (GPA) of 3.3 during the first year and at least a 3.5 GPA in each successive year to graduate with an overall GPA of 3.5.

 Beyond Colloquium (2 credits) and 2 Honors seminars (3 credits each), students select and complete 16 credit hours of Honors Experiences from the following list before graduation (to reach the required total of 24 honors credits):